What if I can't keep up?

 Do I have to run?
 Can I walk?

-Most hashers run or lightly jog, but we usually have a group of walkers on trail as well.
-If you can maintain a pace just barely over a speed-walk between stops, you'll keep up with the runners just fine.
+Most hashers run, lightly jog, or run/walk, but we usually have a group of walkers on trail as well.
+If you can maintain a pace just barely over a speed-walk between stops, you'll keep up with the runners.
 But walking is fine too, and we will often lay a “turkey trail” for our walkers, which usually just shortcuts the “eagle trail” at some point to get you caught up.
 A good eagle trail will usually keep the walkers pretty close to the runners anyway.

 How strenuous is a hash?